-Banro's Namoya (oxide) project began construction in the fourth quarter of 2012 and the Company anticipates construction completion during Q2 of 2014.
-At full capacity, gold from the Namoya mine is expected to produce roughly 9,000 to 10,000 ounces per month.
+Banro's Namoya (oxide) project began construction in the fourth quarter of 2012 and completed construction and began commissioning during Q2 of 2014.
+At full capacity, the Namoya mine is expected to produce roughly 9,000 to 10,000 ounces per month.

 Namoya has a Proven & Probable resource of 23.00 million tonnes grading 2.34g/t Au containing 1.03 million ounces of gold.
 Measured and Indicated resources at Namoya are 29.78 million tonnes grading 1.91g/t Au containing 1.83 million ounces of gold plus an Inferred resource of 6.52 million tonnes grading 1.61g/t Au containing 340,000 ounces of gold.
 The updated resource calculation used a cut-off grade of 0.4g/t Au.

 The most recent technical report with respect to the Namoya Property that has been filed by Banro on SEDAR is the "Preliminary Assessment NI 43-101 Technical Report, Namoya Gold Project, Maniema Province, Democratic Republic of the Congo," dated March 3, 2011.
 A copy of this report may be accessed at www.sedar.com or by clicking on the link below.

 Preliminary Assessment NI 43-101 Technical Report -- Namoya Gold Project, Maniema Province, Democratic Republic of the Congo, March 3, 2011 (222 pages) (3.8 MB)